Makr91/BoxVault/docs/api/index.md

 title: API Reference
 layout: default
 nav_order: 2
-has_children: true
+has_children: false
 permalink: /docs/api/
 ---

 # API Reference
 {: .no_toc }

-Complete API documentation for BoxVault's RESTful API endpoints.
+The BoxVault API provides comprehensive RESTful endpoints for user management, organization control, and box repository management.
+This API handles authentication, authorization, and box management for the BoxVault web interface.

 ## Table of contents
 {: .no_toc .text-delta }